-(C) Wholesale or retail sales, limited to those products raised or grown on the premises, subject to the following condition:
+- (A) Temporary uses when approved pursuant to MCC 36.0510 and 36.0515. - (B) Wholesale or retail sales, limited to those products raised or grown on the premises, subject to the following condition:

-The location and design of any building, stand or sign in conjunction with wholesale or retail sales shall be subject to approval of the Planning Director on a finding that the location and design are compatible with the character of the area; provided that the decision of the Director may be appealed to the Hearings Officer pursuant to MCC 34.0785 and 34.0790.
+The location and design of any building, stand or sign in conjunction with wholesale or retail sales shall be subject to approval of the Planning Director on a finding that the location and design are compatible with the character of the area; provided that the decision of the Director may be appealed to the Hearings Officer pursuant to the provisions of MCC Chapter 37.

-- (D) Off-street parking and loading. - (E) Property Line Adjustment pursuant to the provisions of MCC 34.3160. - (F) Placement of Structures necessary for continued public safety, or the protection of essential public services or protection of private or public existing structures, utility facilities, roadways, driveways, accessory uses and exterior improvements damaged during an emergency/disaster event.
+- (C) Property Line Adjustment pursuant to the provisions of MCC 36.3160. - (D) Placement of Structures necessary for continued public safety, or the protection of essential public services or protection of private or public existing structures, utility facilities, roadways, driveways, accessory uses and exterior improvements damaged during an emergency/disaster event.
 This includes replacement of temporary structures erected during such events with permanent structures performing an identical or related function.
 Land use proposals for such structures shall be submitted within 12 months following an emergency/disaster event.
-Applicants are responsible for all other applicable local, state and federal permitting requirements. - (G) Lots of Exception pursuant to the provisions of MCC 34.3160. - (H) Wireless communication facilities that employ concealment technology or co-location as described in MCC 34.6177(B) pursuant to the applicable approval criteria of MCC 34.6175 through 34.6188. - (I) Consolidation of Parcels and Lots pursuant to MCC 34.7794 and Replatting of Partition and Subdivision Plats pursuant to MCC 34.7797.
+Applicants are responsible for all other applicable local, state and federal permitting requirements. - (E) Wireless communications facilities that employ concealment technology or co-location as described in MCC 36.6177(B) pursuant to the applicable approval criteria of MCC 36.6175 through 36.6188. - (F) State or regional trail for which a master plan that is consistent with OAR Division 34 State and Local Park Planning has been adopted into the comprehensive plan.
+Development of the trail and accessory facilities shall be subject to the provisions for Design Review in 36.7000 through 36.7060, and any other applicable zoning code requirements.
+Accessory facilities shall be of a size and scale that is consistent with the rural character of the area. - (G) Lots of Exception pursuant to the provisions of MCC 36.3160. - (H) Consolidation of Parcels and Lots pursuant to MCC 36.7794 and Replatting of Partition and Subdivision Plats pursuant to MCC 36.7797. - (I) Structures or uses customarily accessory or incidental to any use permitted or approved in this district, which do not meet the "accessory structures" standard in MCC 36.3120 Allowed Uses, . but which meet the following provisions: - (1) The Accessory Structure shall not be designed or used, whether temporarily or permanently, as a primary dwelling, acces-

-- (J) Structures or uses customarily accessory or incidental to any use permitted or approved in this district, which do not meet the "accessory structures" standard in MCC 34.3120 Allowed Uses, but which meet the following provisions: - (1) The Accessory Structure shall not be designed or used, whether temporarily or permanently, as a primary dwelling, accessory dwelling unit, apartment, guesthouse, housting rental unit, sleeping quarters or any other residential use. - (2) The Accessory Structure shall not contain a bathing tub. - (3) Any toilet or bathing facilities, such as a shower, shall be located on the ground floor of any multi-story building. - (4) An Accessory Structure containing a toilet or bathing facilities shall not contain Cooking Facilities. - (5) The Accessory Structure shall not contain a mattress, bed, Murphy bed, cot, or any other similar item designed to aid in sleep as a primary purpose, unless such item is disassembled for storage. - (6) The applicant must show that building features or combined building footprints exceeding the Allowed Use provisions are the minimum possible departure from the Allowed Use standards to accommodate the use. - (7) Compliance with MCC 34.0565 is required. - (K) A Type B home occupation when approved pursuant to MCC 34.0550.
+- sory dwelling unit, apartment, guesthouse, housing rental unit, sleeping quarters or any other residential use. - (2) The Accessory Structure shall not contain a bathing tub. - (3) Any toilet or bathing facilities, such as a shower, shall be located on the ground floor of any multi-story building. - (4) An Accessory Structure containing a toilet or bathing facilities shall not contain Cooking Facilities. - (5) The Accessory Structure shall not contain a mattress, bed, Murphy bed, cot, or any other similar item designed to aid in sleep as a primary purpose, unless such item is disassembled for storage. - (6) The applicant must show that building features or combined building footprints exceeding the Allowed Use provisions are the minimum possible departure from the Allowed Use standards to accommodate the use. - (7) Compliance with MCC 36.0565 is required. - (J) A Type B home occupation when approved pursuant to MCC 36.0550.

 (Ord.
 1242, Amended, 02/23/2017; Ord.
-1197, 02/16/2013; Ord.
+1197, Amended, 02/16/2013; Ord.
 1128, Amended, 01/29/2009; Ord.
 1100, Amended, 09/27/2007; Ord.
 1097, Amended, 07/26/2007; Ord.
 1079, Amended, 07/27/2006; Ord.
-997, Repealed and Replaced, 10/31/2002; Ord.
-982, Amended, 05/16/2002; Ord.
-953 §2, Reorg&Renum, 11/30/2000)
+1001, Reorg&Renum, 12/12/2002)